LMI's Leadership Center in Honduras honors the environment and the health of students and staff through many different sustainable practices.

 The United Nations leads international efforts to defeat hunger and improve nutrition and food security.
 Its Latin motto, fiat panis, translates to "let there be bread" and we believe we have a role in making this change in our students.
 Vegetable gardens provide families with crucial nutrients in regions where people would otherwise rely heavily on rice.

-Our campus has over 30 vegetable gardens that are cared for and harvested by our students year-round.
+Our campus has four vegetable gardens that are cared for and harvested by our students year-round.
 We teach skills like composting, the use of gardening tools, and the proper way to seed a garden.
 All of the food that is grown on campus is consumed by the students.
 Our primary crops include beets, carrots, corn, and beans.

 Meat and dairy are excellent sources of protein, vitamins, and minerals, and help our students eat healthy.
 Our students and staff raise chickens, cows, and pigs, and commit to treating our animals with care through good food and space.